FUSAKLA/gdocs-songbook/docs/index.md

 ## How to run it

 The plugin can be used from any opened Google document in the menu `Addons -> Songbook -> Show panel`.
 This will open a sidebar with all the functionality provided.
-You can run some of the functions right from the `Addons -> Songbook` menu.
+You can run some functions right from the `Addons -> Songbook` menu.
 Those will be applied to the currently opened document.

 ## How it works